joshp123/gittips/README.md

 If you wish to add an untracked file, specify the file exactly: `git add mynewfile.py -p`

+### How do I commit like a pro?

+`git commit -v`

+Use this and ONLY this.
+(No `git commit -a` bullshit that is as terrible as `git add .`)

+The `-v` flag means verbose, and this prints out a full summary of the commit below where you enter the commit message.
+This is super useful because you get another chance to review it (first when you write the code, second when you stage the changes line by line using `git add -p`), and you can catch any embarassing mistakes.

+This is *especially* important for merge commits, so that you can check that no merge conflicts have snuck in.
+If you manage to commit a merge conflict we will laugh at you forever.

 ### How do I switch branches or get rid of something?

 `git checkout branch` to switch branches.